-Name Narrative Objective Target / indicator Actions by 2027 Partners (alongside the Park Authority) Number of rangers employed within the National Park is stable or increasing. of their journey available accessibility support.
-C10: Cultural heritage The historic environment, history and culture of the National Park is a foundation of our communities and economy that is not always shared or valued sufficiently.
+The historic environment, history and culture of the National Park is a foundation of our communities and economy that is not always shared or valued sufficiently.
 There is also a key link between the culture of the Cairngorms and the natural environment itself, with people having played such a significant role in shaping the landscapes of the National Park for centuries.
 There are opportunities to develop the cultural heritage assets of the National Park as part of a move to a wellbeing economy.

-There is also a need to recognise the role of Doric and Scots in the National Park (alongside that of Gaelic) and to support its use where appropriate.
-Safeguard and promote the Park's cultural heritage and provide opportunities for everyone to experience and learn about the National Park's outstanding historic environment, history and culture.
-A Cairngorms cultural heritage network is established and flourishing.
-An increasing number of community-led cultural heritage projects delivered.
-Develop a Cairngorms cultural heritage network, building on the success of the Badenoch: The Storylands project, Tomintoul and Glenlivet Landscape Partnership and Cateran Ecomuseum.
+There is also a need to recognise the role of Scots / Doric in the National Park (alongside that of Gaelic) and to support its use where appropriate.

+Ĵ OBJECTIVE Safeguard and promote the Park's cultural heritage and provide opportunities for everyone to experience and learn about the National Park's outstanding historic environment, history and culture. Ċ TARGET • A Cairngorms cultural heritage network is established and flourishing.
+0 INDICATOR • An increasing number of community-led cultural heritage projects are delivered.
+E. ACTIONS BY 2027 Develop a Cairngorms cultural heritage network, building on the success of the Badenoch: The Storylands project, Tomintoul and Glenlivet Landscape Partnership and Cateran Ecomuseum.
 Provide grant funding for community heritage projects that contribute to a cultural heritage network.
-Heritage Horizons: Cairngorms 2030 programme (see page XX above).
-Cairngorms Business Partnership, VisitScotland, local authorities, development trusts, Highlife Highland, Historic Environment Scotland, local cultural organisations
+Heritage Horizons: Cairngorms 2030 programme (see page 12). ] ~~~~ [PARTNERS (alongside the Park Authority) Cairngorms Business Partnership, VisitScotland, local authorities, development trusts, Highlife Highland, Historic Environment Scotland, local cultural organisations